arbCoding/sac-format/src/docs/basic.md

 # Basic Documentation {#BasicDocumentation}

+@brief This section provides a brief overview of functionality and usage.

 ## Trace class

 The `Trace` class provides easy access to SAC-files in C++.
 Each SAC-file is a